Florida shooting victims helped by GoFundMe, comfort dogs and more

 The Broward Education Foundation, a nonprofit that raises money for the public schools in Broward county, has set up an official GoFundMe donation page for the victims of the Stoneman Douglas shooting.

-As of Friday afternoon, the fund received over $870,000 of its $2 million goal – a significant increase from its initial goal of $300,000.
-The foundation will continue to increase the goal each time its met, PeJay Ryan, the director of marketing at the Broward Education Foundation, told Fox News.
+As of Saturday morning, the fund received more than $1,173,000 of its $2 million goal – a significant increase from its initial goal of $300,000.
+The foundation will continue to increase the goal each time it's met, PeJay Ryan, the director of marketing at the Broward Education Foundation, told Fox News.

 All of the proceeds will go to those affected by the tragedy, Ryan said, as well as anyone who may need grief counseling.

 Memorial bracelets to honor the victims are also being created.
-And the foundation is working with Bank of America to set up a text-to-donate option as well.
+And the foundation worked with Bank of America to set up a text-to-donate option as well, she said.
+To donate to the Stoneman Douglas fund, text PARKLAND to 20222.

 “We are in a unique position here, no one expected this to happen,” said Ryan.
 “We’ve all cried a lot – first in horror, but then because of the outpouring generosity and compassion.”